 Santap needed some help with the organizing and I was happy to assist.
 Dada primarily taught through one-on-one interviews but he did do a few public talks.
 Santap spread the word of Dada’s upcoming visit and organized a list of interested people for the interviews.
 Together we set up a public talk.

 Dada did not enjoy the cold.
-He was arrived from somewhere warm but was going to be staying in the Rockies at about 9,000 feet in the fall.
+He arrived from somewhere warm but was going to be staying in the Rockies at about 9,000, feet in the fall.
 Amido and I offered to host Dada down in town if he wanted, but he liked to stay with people he knew.

-Amido and I had an interview together and this meeting with Dada was very helpful for me.
-Up to that point I was still thinking of “going inside” as a journey, as a movement through some imaginary inner space.
-I don’t remember the exact words that were said but there was shift and I understood for the first time that “going inside means not going at all.”
+Amido and I had an interview together, and this meeting with Dada was very helpful for me.
+Up to that point, I was still thinking of “going inside” as a journey, as a movement through some imaginary inner space.
+I don’t remember the exact words that were said but there was a shift, and I understood for the first time that “going inside means not going at all.”
 This was a major insight.
 Dada recognized that a shift had happened and later suggested to Santap that he would like to spend half of his time in Boulder with us.

-It was a complete joy to be with him in the house even at the ninety-degree requested temperature.
+It was a complete joy to be with him in the house even at the requested ninety-degree temperature.
 One thing I found interesting was that we would be sitting and chatting around the dinner table and suddenly some kind of shift would happen.
 The atmosphere would change and there would be a palpable silence.
-It was almost as if a presence had descended or the entire room had been lifted to a higher dimension and he would then speak as the spiritual teacher and even his speaking mannerisms would alter.
-He began to use the first person plural and say “we” rather than “I” in those moments.
+It was almost as if a presence had descended, or the entire room had been lifted to a higher dimension, and he would then speak as the spiritual teacher.
+Even his speaking mannerisms would alter.
+He began to use the first-person plural and say “we” rather than “I” in those moments.